smaster0517/Tiny-Lisp/README.md

-# hardworking_small
+# Tiny-Lisp
-Repository for small projects
+Tiny codes for some small Lisp functions